 Spring is one of my favorite times to visit the Windy City.
 There’s just something something a little extra special as the city begins to wake up from the cold.
 There’s no snow piled up and it shouldn’t be freezing.
 Instead the trees and flowers are starting to bloom.
 Everything looks fresh.
 The best thing is the humidity is still fairly low.
 If you’ve ever been in the summer months you know how high the humidity can get.
 So here are five reasons to visit Chicago in the spring.

 Can you even write an article about Chicago and not mention “The Bean”?
 It doesn’t matter how hot or cold it is or how many days I’m in town, I always head to Millennium Park to see the “The Bean” or Cloud Gate.
 Made up of 168 pieces of stainless steel, welded together and polished so you can’t see any seams, the bean is just a wonder to look at.
 Created by Sir Anish Kapoor, the design and shape reflects the skyline around it in such a way that you see it differently from every perspective.
 It’s one of those places that constantly changes and needs to be experienced in every season.

 The park as a whole is just beautiful.
 With fountains, sculptures, architectural features, landscaping and events planned thru out the warm months.
-So even if you feel it’s too touristy, it’s an experience, in my opinion, that shouldn’t be missed.
+It’s an experience, in my opinion, that shouldn’t be missed.
 Don’t forget to take that selfie at the Bean.